 More than five million people in the United States suffer from atrial fibrillation (“AFib”), the most common cause of irregular heartbeat.
 By the year 2030, it is expected that more than 12 million Americans will suffer from AFib.

 Although its cause is often unknown, AFib occurs when the electrical impulses that control the way the heart beats become irregular.
 AFib becomes more common after age 60 and is often seen in patients with high blood pressure, coronary artery disease, sleep apnea and other conditions.

-“Normally, the heart beats between 60 and 100 times per minute, but in people with AFib, the heart can race very fast,” says Scripps Health Cardiologist Jorge Gonzalez, MD “This can lead to symptoms that include shortness of breath, fatigue, chest discomfort and dizziness, although some people with AFib have no symptoms at all.”
+“Normally, the heart beats between 60 and 100 times per minute, but in people with AFib, the heart can race very fast,” says Jorge Gonzalez, MD, a cardiologist at Scripps Clinic.
+“This can lead to symptoms that include shortness of breath, fatigue, chest discomfort and dizziness, although some people with AFib have no symptoms at all.”

 AFib can cause blood to stagnate or pool in the left atrium, where the blood may clot.
 These clots can break loose and travel through the bloodstream and up to the brain, where they can cause a stroke.

 “Patients with AFib have five times the risk of stroke than people who have a normal heart rhythm,” says Dr. Gonzalez.